 "I wanted them real bad," she said.

 Kids4Harmony is an intensive after-school classical music program for children of low-income families that in the Berkshires is sponsored by Berkshire Families and Children.
-It is based on a

 The orchestra includes string instruments like cellos and violins along with some percussion.
 Members practice after school two hours a day, five days a week.